Federal Home Loan Mortgage : Filing Type ABS-15G | MarketScreener

 on Applying Agreed-Upon Procedures

-Goldman Sachs & Co.
-LLC and Wells Fargo Securities, LLC (collectively, the "Other Specified Parties" and, together with Freddie Mac, the "Specified Parties"), relating to the proposed offering of certain classes of GS Mortgage Securities Corporation II Multifamily Mortgage Pass-Through Certificates, Series 2019-K734and Freddie Mac Structured Pass-Through Certificates, Series K-734.
+"Company") and California Community Reinvestment Corporation ("CCRC") and Wells Fargo Securities LLC (together with Freddie Mac and CCRC, the "Specified Parties"), relating to the proposed offering of certain classes of Freddie Mac Multifamily M Certificates, Series M-050.

 Capitalized terms used but not defined herein are used with the meanings as described in "The Bond Market Association's Standard Formulas for the Analysis of Mortgage-Backed Securities and Other Related Securities."